- Client Sign In

 If someone from two years in the future came back to Dec.
 2020 and told me these [tax] hikes didn’t happen, my first thought would be that Biden must be a failed president.

-Bookmark these questions on our public Superforecasts dashboard to stay current with the latest probability forecasts.
+Get early insight into major geopolitical, economic, technological, and public health questions that impact the future with our FutureFirst™ dashboard.
 If there are other policy forecasts you’d like to see, please contact us to explore ways in which we can make that information available.